 Tropes seen in this series include:

-- Adaptational Name Change: Originally the series' name was Sunny the Witch (which would later be referenced in the Giant Robo OVA's), but when the series was animated the series and thus the protagonist's name was changed to Sally and the name stuck resulting in all reprints of the manga bearing the "Sally" name
+- Adaptational Name Change: Originally the series' name was "Sunny" the Witch (which would later be referenced in the Giant Robo OVA), but when the series was animated, the series title and thus the protagonist's name was changed to Sally.
+The name stuck resulting in all reprints of the manga bearing the "Sally" name

 - Adult Fear: In one episode, Sally's magic is taken away from her in a test to see if she is capable of being queen one day.
 Unfortunately, during a field trip, there's a thunderstorm, and Sally, Sumire, and Yoshiko are separated from their class.
 While trying to get back to them, they step on a loose rock and almost fall to their deaths, saved only by Sally's father intervening and giving her back her magic at the last moment.
 Of course, since Sally is magical it turned out fine, but three very young children were stranded away from their teacher, parents, and any adults who could help them, and about to fall off a cliff.
 Yikes.

 - Alternative Foreign Theme Song: Applies for the Italian dubs of both the '60s and '80s/'90s series.
 Also, the Spanish dub of the 1960s series had its own theme song, while the French-Canadian dub of same aired in Quebec used a French adaptation of the Japanese theme.